MikeCreator-put/github-api/readme.md

 ## General info
-One of the recruitment tasks for a summer Software Engineer Intern at Allegro (2021).
+One of the recruitment tasks for a Software Engineer Intern position at Allegro (2021).

 The main principle of the task was to create software allowing to: